 - Adopt an attitude of curiosity.
 Allow yourself to be genuinely interested in the other person.
 This will make it easier to come up with things to say.
 For example, if they mention their college course, you might wonder whether they are enjoying it or what career they hope to have after graduation.
 Focusing on the other person also has the benefit of taking the focus off yourself, which can help you feel less shy.

-- Give them your full attention.
+- Give the conversation your full attention.
 Don’t look at your phone or gaze at something else in the room.

 People tend to find other people likable when they share some similarities, such as hobbies and beliefs.